 • A CV or resume of the nominee

-• Work samples from the nominee (1 to 2 short writing samples; samples of activist work; or, if appropriate, samples of artwork).
+• Work samples from the nominee (1 to 2 short writing samples; samples of activist work; or, if appropriate, samples of artwork.
+If you submit a video, include a few-sentence introduction & a link).
 Please include a maximum of 20 pages total for all work sample materials combined.

-Submit your nomination with your cover letter, CV, and work samples as attachments to email@example.com.
-Acceptable file formats are .doc, .txt, or .pdf.
+Submit your nomination with a cover letter, CV, and work samples as attachments to firstname.lastname@example.org.
+Acceptable file formats are .doc, .txt, and .pdf.
+If you submit a link please make sure it is to an easily accessible video channel such as YouTube or Vimeo.
 Please use no smaller than 12 point font in submitted materials.